 Awards under the Equity Incentive Plan will be granted to our executive officers and other employees as determined by our Board of Directors at the time of each issuance.
-In connection with this offering, we expect that our Board of Directors will approve the grant of:
+As of March 16, 2007, the Board of Directors had approved the grant of, and we have granted, options to purchase an aggregate of 1,280,000 shares of our common stock.